MarzbanOP/Watchdog/README.md

 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen) ![Version](https://img.shields.io/badge/version-alpha%200.0.1-blue) ![License](https://img.shields.io/badge/license-MIT-yellowgreen)
 ![Static Badge](https://img.shields.io/badge/MarzbanOP-8A2BE2?style=flat&logo=Github)

+> [!CAUTION]
+> API Is not completed and we work on it for next update. please donate for faster progress

 Welcome to **Watchdog**, your go-to tool for monitoring and managing proxy usage effectively!
 Built with Go, Watchdog helps you limit IP connections and block suspicious activity using `iptables` in **Marzban**.
 With easy JSON configuration and a user-friendly API, managing users and automating controls has never been simpler!